Toma T. Socolescu: Public buildings

 Following the earthquake of 4 March 1977, the building was entirely disfigured and buried at the base of a Soviet-style apartment block, as part of the communist systematization plan.

 It was renamed Teatrul Toma Caragiu on 6 September 1991.
-The street on which the theatre is located underwent multiple name changes: strada Liceului from the 19th century century to the 1920s, strada Dr. I. Radovici until around 1948, strada Gh.
+The street on which the theatre is located underwent multiple name changes: strada Liceului from the 19th century to the 1920s, strada Dr. I. Radovici until around 1948, strada Gh.
 Dimitrov from 1948 to the 1960s, strada teatrului until 1996, and finally strada Toma Caragiu since 1996.